Updated January 29, 2025

 20 Free Fractional Shares

 Open a new Webull individual brokerage account.
-Deposit $500 - $24,999 into the account during the promotional period to get 20 fractional shares, each valued between $3 - $3,000.
-Maintain your funds in the account for 30 days or more.
+Make a qualifying single initial deposit of $500 or more during the promotional period to get 20 fractional shares, each valued between $3 - $3,000.
+Maintain a balance of $500 or more in the account for 30 days or more.
 Terms and conditions apply.

 NinjaTrader